 Maurus Chino, a parent and longtime Albuquerque resident, said treating the incident as a personnel issue is not enough.
 "If it was anybody else, any other ethnic group, a white person, Spanish, this would’ve been dealt with severely, and yet we’re still here speaking at a one-minute time limit."

-Tony Padilla, the Ethnic Studies teacher at Rio Grande High School, said "because of this incident, APS collectively, as an institution, must now hang our heads in heads in shame, because incidents like this revisit hundreds of years of trauma."
+Tony Padilla, an ethnic studies teacher at Rio Grande High School, said "because of this incident, APS collectively, as an institution, must now hang our heads in heads in shame, because incidents like this revisit hundreds of years of trauma."

 About thirty people spoke in all.
 Many spoke of the violation as a physical assault, and emphasized the important role that hair plays in Navajo and other Native cultures.